nirinA/erfa_python/doc/api.rst

    the 1992 Explanatory Supplement.

 Called:
-   eraCal2jd    Gregorian calendar to Julian Day number
+   eraCal2jd    Gregorian calendar to JD